 Founded in 2004, the company’s first venture was a production of William Kentridge’s 9 Films for Projection, sponsored by Standard Bank in South Africa and Bloomberg in New York, and The Magic Flute, sponsored by RandMerchant Bank.

-Currently, Artlogic produces the FNB JoburgArtFair, the Sanlam Handmade Contemporary Fair, the Standard Bank Africa Cycle Fair and the Winter Sculpture Fair.
-The company has had major success in researching trends and packaging those to our sponsors to ensure a good brand fit.
+Currently Artlogic produces several annual fairs that have come to be regarded as key events in their respective sectors.
+Currently, Artlogic produces the FNB JoburgArtFair, the Sanlam Handmade Contemporary Fair and the Winter Sculpture Fair.
+Each of these fairs are of international significance to contemporary art in Africa in their support of growth and development is key to our shared culture and creative innovation.
+Artlogic has had major success in researching trends and packaging those to our sponsors, exhibitors and audiences to ensure a good brand fit.
 By acting as a conduit between business and cultural entities, Artlogic aims to open up new markets beyond the reach of traditional marketing tools.

 Tau Skosana began his career in art installation in 2007 and soon found himself working on high-profile art exhibitions such as Africa Remix, Dungamanzi, Space and, most recently, The rise and fall of apartheid.
 ‘I’ve worked with great and inspiring people, and as a result I’ve gained valuable experience and developed many skills,’ says Tau.
 As the next logical step, Tau founded the company 2tbean, which handles art installations, furniture and property refurbishing and logistics for a growing number of clients.